Device Interface Solutions

 Enabling Optimized Testing of the Next Generation of Technology

-Complex ICs require high-performance testing capabilities and Teradyne’s Device Interface Solutions (DIS) are all about performance.
+Complex ICs require high-performance testing capabilities and Teradyne’s DIS are all about performance.
 Couple our industry-leading performance with our dependable quality and reliable on-time delivery (OTD), and the result is a successful equation for a lower total cost of ownership (TCO).

 Why are complex device manufacturers turning to Teradyne’s DIS?